StPaulStylee/personal_changelog/README.md

 ### 01/03/2020
 This morning I did a little game development...
 I am continuing to work on a very basic RPG - basically a rehash of a tutorial I complete, but this time I am doing it on my own.
 I am nearly finished.
 I implemented some of the UI today - the players health bar, xp bar, and current level all update and render as expected.
 This type of work is becoming easier in that I no longer need notes/tutorial to help me implement.
 This is great because now I have enough proficiency to start focusing on more advanced UIs.

+### 01/04/2020
+This afternoon I nearly completed my rehash of the basic RPG game.
+I implemented the interaction system - Item pick, building entry, Xp pickup, etc. I also implemented a basic camera follow.
+Tomorrow I want to refactor all of the code so that it uses proper design patterns and class structure...
+Right now, it's pretty hideous.
+I am finding that I know how to complete some tasks without having to reference any materials.
+So I am growing in comfortability which is great because it means I am getting ready to start taking on more complex games.
+YEAH YEAH YEAH!